felrock/Programming-jokes/README.md

 The doctor says, “Let me ask my ophthalmologist colleagues if anything can be done for them.”

 And the software engineer says, “Why can’t they play at night?”

+# zhoujianfu

+A physicist, chemist, and programmer were going to lunch together.

+When they got in the car though, it wouldn’t start.

+“Maybe it’s out of gas?” said the Chemist.

+“Maybe it’s a problem with the engine?” said the Physicist.

+“Maybe if we all just get out of the car and get back in.”

+# cirgue

+“I know a UDP joke, but I’m not sure you’ll get it”.